routine-fit/server/README.md

 - Run `yarn build` to create a production build.
 - Run `yarn lint` to check the lint.
 - Run `yarn lint:fix` to fix all the lint issues and format with prettier.
+- Run `yarn set:local` to run the docker-compose command and sync with the prisma db locally.

 ## Basic structure and configurations